Dordon

 Dordon is a village and civil parish in the North Warwickshire district of the county of Warwickshire in England and close to the border with Staffordshire.
 The village is located on the A5 national route and is contiguous with the larger village of Polesworth.
 Other nearby places include Tamworth, Atherstone, Grendon, Wood End Village, Baddesley Ensor and Nuneaton.
-In 2001 the population for the parish of Dordon was 3,225, reducing slightly to 3,215 at the 2011 census.
+In 2021 the population for the parish of Dordon was 3,216.